top of page

 Source: Pixabay

-With an astonishing passenger capacity of over 6,600 guests and a crew of approximately 2,200, the Symphony of the Seas can accommodate a small city's worth of travellers.
-This impressive capacity allows for a diverse range of onboard experiences, from thrilling entertainment to world-class dining and relaxation.
+With an astonishing passenger capacity of over 6,600 guests and a crew of approximately 2,200, the Symphony of the Seas can accommodate a small city's worth of travelers.
+In terms of size, it measures a staggering 1,188 feet in length, making it one of the largest cruise ships afloat, and boasts an enormous gross tonnage of approximately 228,081 GT.

-While the exact cost of constructing the Symphony of the Seas remains undisclosed, creating such a technological marvel involves a substantial investment.
-Cruise industry experts estimate that the construction cost could surpass $1.35 billion, taking into account its sheer size, cutting-edge features, and luxurious amenities.
+Innovation extends to its propulsion as well, as the Symphony of the Seas utilizes advanced diesel-electric propulsion systems, combining fuel efficiency and environmental sustainability.
+While the exact cost of constructing the Symphony of the Seas remains undisclosed, industry experts estimate such a technological marvel could surpass $1.35 billion, taking into account its sheer size, cutting-edge features, and luxurious amenities.

 RMS Queen Elizabeth